Trilistnik

-Trilistnik (Трилистник) is a village in southern Bulgaria, located in Maritsa Municipality, Plovdiv Province.
-The population of the village, as of June the 15th, 2020 is 836 people.
+Trilistnik (Трилистник) is a village in Maritsa Municipality, Plovdiv Province, southern Bulgaria.
+The population of the village, as of June 15, 2020, is 836 people.

 Geography

 Trilistnik village is located in the Upper Thracian Plain, 15 kilometers southeast of Plovdiv, near the Stryama river and Trakia motorway.
 The total land area of the village is 1183,9 ha.

 History

 Trilistnik was established around 1890 with the initial name of Trifil.
 Until the Liberation of Bulgaria in 1878, the village was mainly inhabited by Turks.
 The name "Trifil" comes from the Turkish word for a clover.

 In the past, the Turkish people living there had the main livelihood of cattle breeding due to the good conditions for pasture around the area.
 When Bulgaria won the liberation war, the Turkish population fled.

 Bulgarian people from the nearby villages took advantage of the abandoned good lands and relocated from neighboring villages to the village, renaming it to Trilistnik.